Study RGX-104-001 is a Phase 1, first-in-human, dose escalation and expansion study of

 4. The patient has received treatment with an investigational systemic anticancer agent

-within 14 days prior to RGX-104 administration.
+within 14 days prior to study therapy administration.

-4. The patient has previously received treatment with RGX-104 or another investigational
+5. The patient has previously received treatment with RGX-104 or another investigational

 agent that is a known LXR agonist.

 6. The patient has an additional active malignancy that may confound the assessment of

-for recurrence must be discussed with the Sponsor before study entry.
-Patients with the following
+for recurrence must be discussed with the Medical Monitor before study entry.
+Patients

-melanoma in situ), organ-confined prostate cancer with
+intraepithelial neoplasia, and melanoma in situ), organ-confined prostate cancer with

 7. The patient has clinically significant cardiovascular disease (e.g., uncontrolled or

 significant arrhythmias not controlled by medication).